informarte/yuck/README.md

 Integers in Yuck are 64 bits wide.

+Integer domains are represented as ranges or range lists.

+If all integer-set variables are constrained to take their values from the powerset of [0, 63], values of integer-set variables are represented as 64-bit integers, otherwise they are represented as ranges or range lists.

 When used as a FlatZinc interpreter, Yuck proceeds as follows:

 * It eliminates variables by exploiting equality constraints.